All Episodes

 That law has been written over years with input from a lot of people.

-And the same thing is happening, this gun control thing.
+And the same thing is happening this gun control thing.

-Well, we're talking, we're coming up with a solution.
+We're coming up with a solution.

-It's already written.
+It's already written years ago.

 And it's already written.